-public final synchronized void start(boolean disabled) throws IllegalStateException disabled true for starting in a disabled state.
+public final synchronized void start(boolean disabled) throws IllegalStateException public final boolean stop() throws IllegalStateException

 Start this RealtimeSignal, i.e., change to a running state.
 A running realtime signal is a source of activation when in a scoped memory and is a member of the root set when in the heap.
 A running realtime signal can be triggered.